 Based on the other sources of information, the entrance counseling will provide information, including

 Individuals who can answer questions about the borrower’s rights and responsibilities or loan terms and conditions, their names and contact information are required

 Information about the National Student Loan Data System (NSLDS) and how the borrower can access their records

-The federal student loan borrower can contact the college financial aid administrator from the school from which they borrowed the loan if they have any questions regarding the terms and conditions, rights and responsibilities on their loans.
+The federal student loan borrower can contact the college financial aid administrator from the school from which they borrow the loan if they have any questions regarding the terms, conditions, rights, and responsibilities on their loans.